Top News The 20th JPMA Forum" held

 Introduction

-This year, we asked Dr. Yasuhiro Suzuki, Vice President of the International University of Health and Welfare, who served as the first Medical Inspector General of the Ministry of Health, Labour and Welfare and led the response to new coronavirus infection until last summer, to give a lecture titled "Response to New Coronavirus Infection: Implications for R&D, Manufacturing and Supply of Pharmaceutical Products".
+This year's forum featured a lecture by Yasuhiro Suzuki, Vice President of the International University of Health and Welfare, who served as the first Medical Technical Director of the Ministry of Health, Labour and Welfare and led the response to new coronavirus infection until last summer, on the topic of "Response to new coronavirus infection: Implications for the R&D, manufacturing and supply of pharmaceutical products.
 The following is a transcript of the lecture.

 Contents of Lecture